EllisFinnOsen/gemini-clone/README.md

 ![project heading image](https://github.com/EllisFinnOsen/gemini-clone/blob/main/src/assets/Header.png?raw=true)

 The primary goal of this project was to gain more familiarity with React.
-Additionally, this project incorporates a function chat input through API Access to Gemini.
+This project incorporates a function chat input through API Access to Gemini.
 User prompts are saved under 'Recents' in the side bar.
 Additionally, the state changes are animated, and display a loading animation while the gemini response is being fetched.

 ![Technology Used](https://github-readme-tech-stack.vercel.app/api/cards?lineCount=1&width=500&line1=react%2Creact%2Cffffff%3Bjavascript%2Cjavascript%2Cffffff%3Bcss%2Ccss%2Cffffff%3B)